DrBluefall/blueprint-mode/README.md

 A GNU Emacs major mode for GTK+ [Blueprint](https://gitlab.gnome.org/jwestman/blueprint-compiler) files.

-**NOTE**: This major mode is *very* incomplete.
-The syntax highlighting is far from done, and there are things that I want this mode to do that it has yet to (like formatting).
+**NOTE**: This major mode is in its early stages.
+The syntax highlighting is done (albeit rudimentary in this author's opinion), and there are probably many things that this mode could be extended to do.
 I'm also *not that good at elisp*, so I welcome all the assistance I can get. - Dr. Bluefall

 # Usage